Captain lieutenant: Russia

 Kapitan-leytenant (капитан-лейтенант) is a rank in the Russian Navy, previously the Red Fleet/Soviet Navy and Imperial Russian Navy.
 It is the rank below a captain of the 3rd rank and above a senior lieutenant.
-In Soviet times, it may be achieved as early as an officer's 5th year of service.
+In Soviet times, it could be achieved as early as an officer's 5th year of service.
 In Russian and other East-European navies it is the most senior junior officer rank (equivalent to "captain" in the Army/Ground Forces).

 The Russian Navy assigns this rank the two-and-a-half stripe insignia used in Britain and the US for lieutenant commanders.
 On the other hand, the US Navy considers this rank equivalent to lieutenant.

 In terms of responsibilities, officers of this rank may serve as department heads on larger warships, but may also serve as commanding officers of 3rd and 4th rank warships (Russian ship classifications referring to all from Krivak-class frigates to gunboats and minesweepers).

 Unlike the equivalent OF2-rank Kapitänleutnant in the German Navy, submarines are at least nominally not on the list of eligible positions.
 In the past, when the boats were smaller, captain-lieutenants were eligible for the submarine command.
 However, in current Russian ship ranking no modern submarine is given 3rd rank.
 This reflects the high status of submarines, as all nuclear submarines (SSBN or SSN) are considered 1st rank and large and medium diesels 2nd rank, while smaller 3rd rank submarines simply aren't built.